-Difference-in-difference models illustrate how abortion reforms correlate with prison sentences handed down by the judiciary, and the length of these prison sentences in years.
-Total number of sentences and the average length of prison sentences are generated from administrative records captured in Mexico's Judicial Statistics on Penal Matters.
-This is the universe of judiciary decisions in the country based on the first legal judgment, and so does not include any subsequent appeals.
+Difference-in-difference models illustrate how abortion reforms correlate with prison sentences handed down by the judiciary and the length of these prison sentences in years.
+The total number of sentences and the average length of prison sentences are generated from administrative records captured in Mexico's Judicial Statistics on Penal Matters.
+This is the universe of judiciary decisions in the country based on the first legal judgment and so does not include any subsequent appeals.
 Analysis of the length of prison sentences presented in columns 3 and 4 is conditional on any prison sentences being handed down in each state and year.
-Prison sentence lengths are calculated from a categorical variable capturing bins of between 6 months and two years, and in each case we record the total years (or fractions of years) based on the midpoint of each bin.
+Prison sentence lengths are calculated from a categorical variable capturing bins of between six months and two years, and in each case we record the total years (or fractions of years) based on the midpoint of each bin.
 Bins are consistently used in the period displayed here.
 All standard errors are clustered at the level of the state and calculated using a wild bootstrap procedure.
-Identical models using population-standardised values for dependent variables are presented in Appendix Table A11. p< 0.10; p< 0.05; p< 0.01.
+Identical models using population-standardised values for dependent variables are presented in Appendix Table A11.